‘Marriage is a dance. It takes two to tango.’

 I jumped at this question, eager to show my efforts in working on our marriage.

 Me: “Oh, I’m really careful about this.
 Only after the children are in bed, and he’s not watching the news or his phone.
-If he’s in front of the computer, I give him some time to finish whatever he’s doing before talking to him.”
+If he’s in front of the computer, I give him time to finish whatever he’s doing before talking to him.”

 Hard Truth No. 1 for Women